Swiss Steel

 Schmolz + Bickenbach AG (renamed since September 2020 as Swiss Steel Holding AG and Swiss Steel Group) is a listed steel group based in Lucerne / Switzerland.
-The group employs more than 10,000 people and generated revenues of EUR 3.3 billion in 2018.
+The group employs more than 10,000 people and generated revenues of €3.3 billion in 2018.

 Company history

 Schmolz + Bickenbach was founded in 1919 by Arthur Schmolz and Oswald Bickenbach in Düsseldorf as a steel trading company.
 Since 1937, the company has been running under the double name.

 In 2003, the family-run Schmolz + Bickenbach Group, which had previously been involved in steel processing and steel trading, through the leadership of Michael Storm took over the majority of the shares of Swiss Steel AG, a listed steel producer.
 Swiss steel was founded in Emmenbrücke in 1996.
-It was established as a holding company after the merger of the former competitors Von Moosstahl and Von Rollstahl, two Swiss steel producers.
+It was established as a holding company after the merger of the former competitors Von Moos Stahl and Von Roll Stahl, two Swiss steel producers.
 It was then joined by Von Moos Stahl AG's companies, Steeltec AG, the logistics company Panlog AG based in Emmenbrücke and Stahl Gerlafingen AG, based in Gerlafingen, which had emerged from Von Roll Holding.

 In the following two years, the German steel producers Edelstahlwerke Südwestfalen (2004) and Edelstahl Witten-Krefeld (2005) were taken over.
 The two companies merged into Deutsche Edelstahlwerke in 2007.
-In 2006, 65 percent of the shares in Stahl Gerlafingen AG were sold.
+In 2006, 65% of the shares in Stahl Gerlafingen AG were sold.
 This was done in order to lead into a concentration on the production of high-quality steels in the long-product segment.
 In 2006 the French Ugitech Group, based in Ugine, was taken over.

 In 2006, most of the operative parts of the parent company Schmolz + Bickenbach KG were integrated into Swiss Steel AG and renamed to Schmolz + Bickenbach AG.
-In 2007, the Swiss subsidiary, Von Moosstahl, was then renamed Swiss Steel.
+In 2007, the Swiss subsidiary, Von Moos Stahl, was then renamed Swiss Steel.
 At the beginning of February 2007, the American A. Finkl & Sons Group, based in Chicago, was purchased.
 With this move, the Schmolz + Bickenbach Group became the world's largest producer of tool steel.
 The Group is also the world leader in the production of stainless long products.

 Within the scope of a capital increase, the shares of Schmolz + Bickenbach KG to the AG, fell in 2010 from 70% to almost 40%.
-On 23 December 2011, Storm resigned as President of the Board of Directors, after the discovery that he had misappropriated some EUR 1.5 million (approximately CHF 1.83 million).
-In 2013, the company sued Michael Storm for a repayment of EUR 9 million plus EUR 1.4 million in interest.
+On 23 December 2011, Storm resigned as President of the Board of Directors, after the discovery that he had misappropriated some €1.5 million, approximately CHF 1.83 million.
+In 2013, the company sued Michael Storm for a repayment of €9 million plus €1.4 million in interest.